mikebaldi/Idle-Champions/Readme.md

 # IC Script Hub
 ## ``New:``
+2023-04-12: Script 3.6.0 Release
+This update has quality of life (QOL) features to make the script a more enjoyable experience as well as updated code architecture to allow developers an easier time updating their script or making changes.
+See the notes [here](docfiles/update-3-6-0-news.md).

+2022-05-16:  Script Hub Importer
 Script Hub has been updated for use with and with antilectual's [ScriptHub-AutomaticOffsets](https://github.com/antilectual/ScriptHub-AutomaticOffsets).
-See the the linked repo for instructions on how to use it to update Script Hub's offsets.
+See the the linked repo for instructions on how to use it to update Script Hub's Imports (offsets).

+---
 ## Introduction

 > "This is your last chance.
 After this, there is no turning back.
 You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill—you stay in Wonderland, and I show you how deep the rabbit hole goes.
 Remember: all I'm offering is the truth.
 Nothing more."